jusahah/NollaversioBlogi/content/nodejs/js-math-inaccuracy.md

 Math operation above should produce 36.2, but instead it spews out something else.
 It is not a large inaccurary, but it is an inaccuracy nevertheless.

+> Of course, what is "large" is relative.

 Most of the time those small inaccuracies do not cause any troubles; after all, Javascript is not meant to be used in high-precision scientific computing.
 Javascript is a scripting language for the Web.

-However, as always, there is a big gotcha to watch out for: *cumulating inaccuracies during render loop*.
+However, as always, there is a big gotcha to watch out for: *accumulating inaccuracies during render loop*.

 ### Small inaccurary turns into a big one